 Best practices when paying independent contractors

 Determine the frequency of payment for independent contractors.
 Depending on what payment structure you’ve decided to go with, payments may be made on a one-time or recurring basis.
+You may also choose a mix of payment methods.
+An example would be setting up a monthly payment using direct debit on Oyster and making an additional off-cycle payment at the completion of the project.

-Independent contractors can offer an attractive alternative to traditional employment models for companies with seasonal demands or specific projects that require a unique skillset.
+Independent contractors can offer an attractive alternative to traditional employment models for companies with seasonal demands or specific projects that require a unique skill set.
 Startups and companies with tight budgets may also consider freelancers as an alternative to temporarily save money on overhead costs.